samael205/Programming-Challenges/SpeakingChatterbot/README.md

 # Description

-Speaking chatter bot with voice recognition
+###### Speaking chatter bot with voice recognition
 He can talk

-He learn saving all unknown answers from user to csv file
+He learn by saving all unknown answers from user to csv file

 ```python
 def ask_question(self):